My Youth Romantic Comedy Is Wrong, as I Expected: Class 2F

-Saki is Hachiman's classmate who seems like a delinquent but wants to make friends deep down.
+Hachiman's classmate who seems like a delinquent but wants to make friends deep down.
 She cares deeply for her brother as she hid her name and age to work as a night-shift bartender in order to pay school fees and reduce her family's load.
 After her brother asked for the Service Club's help, they eventually followed Saki to her workplace and found out her motives behind working night-shifts; she stopped working after the Service Club suggested her to aim for a scholarship instead.